Cysteine: Roles in protein structure

-Disulfide bonds in proteins are formed by oxidation of the sulfhydryl group of cysteine residues.
+Disulfide bonds in proteins are formed by oxidation of the thiol group of cysteine residues.
 The other sulfur-containing amino acid, methionine, cannot form disulfide bonds.
 More aggressive oxidants convert cysteine to the corresponding sulfinic acid and sulfonic acid.
 Cysteine residues play a valuable role by crosslinking proteins, which increases the rigidity of proteins and also functions to confer proteolytic resistance (since protein export is a costly process, minimizing its necessity is advantageous).
 Inside the cell, disulfide bridges between cysteine residues within a polypeptide support the protein's tertiary structure.
 Insulin is an example of a protein with cystine crosslinking, wherein two separate peptide chains are connected by a pair of disulfide bonds.

 Protein disulfide isomerases catalyze the proper formation of disulfide bonds; the cell transfers dehydroascorbic acid to the endoplasmic reticulum, which oxidizes the environment.
 In this environment, cysteines are, in general, oxidized to cystine and are no longer functional as a nucleophiles.

 Aside from its oxidation to cystine, cysteine participates in numerous post-translational modifications.
-The nucleophilic sulfhydryl group allows cysteine to conjugate to other groups, e.g., in prenylation.
+The nucleophilic thiol group allows cysteine to conjugate to other groups, e.g., in prenylation.
 Ubiquitin ligases transfer ubiquitin to its pendant, proteins, and caspases, which engage in proteolysis in the apoptotic cycle.
 Inteins often function with the help of a catalytic cysteine.
 These roles are typically limited to the intracellular milieu, where the environment is reducing, and cysteine is not oxidized to cystine.